A new telehealth service, RediClinic@Home, connects patients to clinicians through video chat.

-Our policy that ensures associates are fairly compensated if diagnosed with the virus or quarantined due to exposure.
+Our Pandemic Pay policy ensures associates are fairly compensated if diagnosed with the virus or quarantined due to exposure.

 Rite Aid requires all associates to wear face coverings while at work.
 If an associate has a medical condition that prohibits the use of a face covering, the associate must wear a Rite Aid-provided face shield.
 We have also installed Plexiglass shields at the pharmacy and front-end counters and developed in-store social distancing protocols.

 As part of the Hero Pay program, hourly associates received a pay increase of $2 per hour from March 15, 2020 to May 16, 2020.